jrobinsonc/mysql/README.md

 ### Generic query method

 This method accepts only one param, the SQL to execute.
-And returns a DB_MySQL_Result object.
+And returns a jrdev\MySQL\Result object.

 ```php
 $query = $db->query('SELECT ...');